Cheap Power & Squat Racks

 - If you don’t have heavy-duty bumper plates, you will likely break your weight plate, barbell and the gym floor (which is your bedroom or garage floor if this is for home.
 Not good.
 Not good at all.

 - Less versatile

 A squat stand is the cheapest option when purchasing a gym rack.
-While a rack is connected together as all one unit, squat stands tend to be individual stands.
+Unlike a rack (which is connected together as all one unit), squat stands tend to be individual stands.
 Sometimes they are connected, but we advise against these unless, as mentioned above, you’re an advanced lifter or have a spotter.